-The Town recognizes that employees may from time to time be required to or have a situation that legitimately requires their absence from work for an extended period of time.
+The Town recognizes that employees may be required to or have a situation that legitimately requires their absence from work for an extended period of time.
 A leave of absence requested in writing, without pay, may be authorized for employees including, but not limited to, circumstances listed below.
 Absences of this nature will be handled on a case-by-case basis.